metal-stack/pixie/pixiecore/README.booting.md

 - **PXE ROM**, a brittle firmware burned into the network card.
 - **DHCP server**, a plain old DHCP server providing network configuration.
-- **Pixieboot**, the Hero and server of ProxyDHCP, PXE, TFTP and HTTP.
+- **Pixiecore**, the Hero and server of ProxyDHCP, PXE, TFTP and HTTP.
 - **iPXE**, an open source [bootloader](http://ipxe.org).

 ### Timeline